What Should I Do After a House Fire?

 1. Make Safety Your Number One Priority

-- Do clean metal surfaces as soon as possible (door knobs, cabinet handles, stainless steel appliances).
+DO wipe clean metal surfaces as soon as possible before acid in soot damages the surface. (doorknobs, cabinet handles, stainless steel appliances).

 2. Contact Your Insurance Company

-Arizona Total Home Restoration offers insurance mitigation to include help to file your claim, filing the claim on your behalf, and billing your insurance company directly.
+Arizona Total Home Restoration offers insurance mitigation including help filing your claim, filing the claim on your behalf, and billing your insurance company directly.
 We can also cover up to 50% of your insurance deductible.
-Keep all receipts that pertain to items you have purchased related to the house fire.

 3. Secure Your Property

 Lock all exterior doors.

 Board up windows and unlockable doors to deter looters.

 Tell the police department and neighbors your property is unoccupied and a home restoration company will be onsite performing damage repair.
 Provide them with your contact info.

 Arizona Total Home Restoration provides the following Fire Restoration services:

 - 24/7 Emergency Response.